Did you start making changes to your diet and want to know where you lose weight first?

 If you didn’t already know, exercise is actually a poor way of burning calories.

-But one thing exercise is good for is improving lean muscle mass percentage, which is associated with healthy aging, improved metabolism, increased insulin sensitivity, reduced blood pressure, and increased bone mineral density.
+But one thing exercise is good for is improving lean muscle mass percentage, which is associated with healthy aging, improved metabolic rate, increased insulin sensitivity (improved blood sugar levels), reduced blood pressure, and increased bone mineral density.
 [12, 13]

 In this post we discuss the best exercises to use for high-intensity interval training.

-But if exercise isn’t up your alley- you could also do the most basic movement of all to help with weight loss.
+But if exercise isn’t up your alley- a good place to start is with the most basic movement of all.

 What Is The Best Way To Lose Body Fat Fast?